sargolin/ISRT-Insurgency-Sandstorm-RCON-TOOL-and-Mapchanger/README.md

 - Windows 10 Home (Version 20H2 Build 19042.572): Successful - no errors
 - Windows 10 Pro (Version 2004, Build 19041.630): Successful - no errors

-* I have decided to focus on releases for Windows Clients as of v0.7, since I haven't even heard of anybody using it on Linux or Mac.
+I have decided to focus on releases for Windows Clients as of v0.7, since I haven't even heard of anybody using it on Linux or Mac.

 ## 4. General Remarks, Feedback and stuff...
-This release is proudly powered by <a href="https://www.advancedinstaller.com">AdvancedInstaller.com:
+This release is proudly sponsored by <a href="https://www.advancedinstaller.com">AdvancedInstaller.com:

 <img src="https://cdn.advancedinstaller.com/svg/pressinfo/AiLogoColor.svg" width="300"></a>